gianlucatruda/dotfiles/README.md

 # Gianluca's dotfiles

+Heavily modified adaptation of <a href="https://github.com/mathiasbynens/dotfiles">Mathias's dotfiles</a> that I've personalised since 2017.

+---

 ## Refactor TODOs
 - [x] .extra streamlined, only secrets, called at the end.
 - [x] Integrate `.exports` to somewhere else.